AeneasVerif/charon/CONTRIBUTING.md

 Charon is structured into two projects:

-- `charon/` contains rust code that build the `charon` and `charon-driver` binaries.
+- `charon/` contains rust code that builds the `charon` and `charon-driver` binaries.
 These take rust code and generate a `<name>.llbc` file, which is a json serialization of the extracted crate contents;
 - `charon-ml/` contains an OCaml library that deserializes the `.llbc` files.
 It mostly follows the structure of the corresponding rust types.

 The two projects must be kept in sync.
 This means that any change to the structure of the json file must be reflected in `charon-ml`.